-This coverage covers you if you have to cancel or modify your trip inside or outside your home province or territory.
+This coverage covers you if you have to cancel or modify a trip inside or outside your home province or territory.

 - 1. There are 18 recognized causes of trip cancellation or modification (see section 3.3).
 If one of these causes occurs, we'll reimburse the eligible expenses, the amount of which varies depending on your situation (see section 3.4). - 2.
-The cause must be serious enough to prevent you from travelling or require you to return earlier or later than planned. - 3.
-You aren't covered if, when you bought this coverage or incurred the expenses, you may have been reasonably aware that one of the 18 recognized causes would occur.
+The cause must be serious enough to prevent you from travelling or require you to return earlier or later than planned. - You aren't covered if, when you bought this coverage, made an initial payment (partial or total) for your trip or incurred the expenses, you may have been reasonably aware that one of the 18 recognized causes would occur.